imtheaman/ecom-example/README.md

 ```bash
 yarn install --frozen-lockfile
 ```
+3. place `google-services.json` and `GoogleService-Info.plist` files in `android/app/google-services.json` and `ios/GoogleService-Info.plist`, so firebase initialization can happen properly

-1. Start the Metro server
+4. Start the Metro server
 ```bash
 yarn start
 ```
-2. Run on iOS or Android
+5. Run on iOS or Android
    ```bash
 npm run ios #For iOS
 npm run android #For Android